KermMartian/ArTICL/README.md

 ==============================================
 TI Link Protocol library for the Arduino development platform

-For now, see http://www.cemetech.net/forum/viewtopic.php?t=4771 for details.
+For now, see [this forum post](http://www.cemetech.net/forum/viewtopic.php?t=10809) for details.

 Using the Library
 -----------------